iandunn/Scratch/README.md

 ## Features

 * Minimal, clean and organized
+* Output is [sanitized](http://codex.wordpress.org/Data_Validation) when appropriate
-* Valid XHTML 1.0 and CSS 2
+* Valid XHTML 1.0 and CSS 2 (except for YUI Reset and Base)
-* Supporting PHP and JavaScript follow Object Oriented and MVC design patterns
+* Supporting PHP and JavaScript files follow Object Oriented and MVC design patterns
 * CSS built on top of YUI Reset and Base